GaloisInc/BESSPIN-arch-extract/README.md

 # Building

-Open a Nix shell with all the dependencies:
+Open a Nix shell (see [BESSPIN-Environment](https://github.com/GaloisInc/BESSPIN-Environment))with all the dependencies:

     nix-shell --pure nix